 - Belarus 27,308

-Additionally, nearly 8 million Ukrainians remain displaced inside Ukraine.
+Additionally, more than 7 million Ukrainians remain displaced inside Ukraine.

 3. Who is fleeing?

 Tragically, it is mostly women and children who are crossing the borders alone.
 Men between the ages of 18-60 have been asked by Ukrainian President Zelensky to stay behind to join the defense forces.
 This means women and children are leaving home without their husbands, fathers and brothers.
 This is also resulting in grave concerns about security and protection as many young women and children without adult guardians are crossing unaccompanied without money or visas, making them extremely susceptible to sexual violence, exploitation and trafficking.
 UNICEF, IOM and others are mobilizing protection units to be spread along the border crossings.

 4. There has been talk of discrimination at the border.
 What’s going on there?

 There is a large concern about third-country nationals — citizens of other countries who were in Ukraine at the time war began.
 Many were students studying in Ukraine from Africa.
 Initial reports indicated that many of these individuals were not being permitted to cross the border out of Ukraine to Poland with others, and were actually barricaded for a time in shelters without basic expected facilities.
 Furthermore, many others without documentation (passports, etc.) were simply refused shelter and instead temporarily detained.
 After swift international media concern, this problem seems to have been resolved and officials are now allowing everyone to enter Poland regardless of ethnicity, refugee status or documentation.

 5. Are there any policies in place in the E.U. and/or U.S. that could help protect Ukrainian Refugees?